JohnBBB42/dtu_mlops_group_80/reports/README.md

 >
 > Answer:

-We use pip and conda for package managing and virtual enviorments.
+We use pip and conda for package managing and virtual enviorments as it was proposed in the course.
 The list of dependencies are specified in requirements.txt and requirements_dev.txt.
 We use pipreqs to automatically create the requirements.txt To get an exact copy of the enviorment a new team member must: